CoryLR/codewithcory/docs/articles/popular-programming-paradigms-explained/index.md

 ## 4) Object-Oriented Programming (OOP)

 By making code resemble real-world objects, object-oriented programming makes code easier to think about.
-It’s all about organizing concepts in an understandable way.
+OOP is all about organizing concepts in an understandable way and making messaging between different groups of code easier.

 ![](./assets/OOP-People.png)